IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-features-trendlines.md

 title: $PlatformShort$ Chart Trendlines | Data Visualization | Infragistics
 _description: Infragistics' $PlatformShort$ Chart Trendlines
 _keywords: $PlatformShort$ Charts, Trendlines, Infragistics
-mentionedTypes: []
+mentionedTypes: ["XamFinancialChart"]
 ---

 # $PlatformShort$ Chart Trendlines

-The $PlatformShort$ financial stock chart has support for trendlines, which help to identify a trend in data bound to a series.
+In $PlatformShort$ charts, trendlines help identifying a trend or find patterns in data.
+Trendlines are always rendered in front of data points bound to the chart.
+Thye are supported by the `XamCategoryChart`, `XamFinancialChart`, and `XamDataChart` (except for stacked series, shape series, and range series).

 <code-view style="height: 500px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"